dartlangfr/game-store-codelab/README.md

 - Publish on gh-pages branches and add a link to the template -->
 # Introduction
-The goal of this codelab is to develop a game store application from a html template.
-Users will be able to manage the games in the store.
+The goal of this codelab is to develop a game store application.
+Users will be able to manage games in the store.
+Don't worry, HTML templates are provided ;)

-## Prerequisites
+### Prerequisites
 Before you begin this codelab, you should have the last [Dart Editor][1] Setup ready.

-## Useful links
+### Useful links
 - [A Tour of the Dart Language][2]
 - [Dart API Reference][3]
 - [Polymer.dart][4]